ddkale2022/ML-Project/README.md

 # Machine learning project: Kickstarter campaigns

-This dataset was collected by a crowdfunding enthusiast.
+This dataset was collected by a crowdfunding enthusiast.Analyzing and modeling success factors in Kickstarter campaigns is crucial for providing insights to new project creators on what is necessary for achieving successful funding.
+Furthermore, it can potentially aid in predicting campaign success before launch.

-Assignment
+Assignment is

 1 .
 To analyse and model success factors of kickstarter campaigns at [dataset](https://www.kaggle.com/datasets/kemical/kickstarter-projects).

 2. Give new projects an idea what is needed for a successful funding and potentially even predict campaign success upfront.

 This repo contains